Samuel I. Cabell: Early life

-His slightly elder brother Dr. John J. Cabell (1772-1834) lived mostly in Lynchburg, Virginia (one of the gateways westward across the Appalachian Mountains) and may have inherited an independent streak from his non-emigrant grandfather, the dissenter Nicholas Cabell, for he converted to the Swedenborgian church by 1819, the year his last son died as an infant, although he would be survived by a wife and several daughters who married well.
+Another of Col. John Cabell's sons Dr. John J. Cabell (1772–1834) lived mostly in Lynchburg, Virginia (one of the gateways westward across the Appalachian Mountains) and may have inherited an independent streak from his non-emigrant grandfather, the dissenter Nicholas Cabell, for he converted to the Swedenborgian church by 1819, the year his last son died as an infant, although he would be survived by a wife and several daughters who married well.
 Meanwhile, in 1817, John J. Cabell was one of the original 20 investors in the Kanawha Salt Company, which purchased the interests of seven entities then manufacturing salt from brine in the 10 mile stretch sometimes called the Great Buffalo Lick along the Great Kanawha River (south of what became Charleston, West Virginia long after Dr. John J. Cabell's death).
-Enslaved labor stoked furnaces to boil brine into salt, so until the American Civil War Kanawha county had the highest percentage of slaves of any Virginia County west of the Appalachians.
+Enslaved labor stoked furnaces of the Kanawha saltworks to boil brine into salt, so until the American Civil War Kanawha county had the highest percentage of slaves of any Virginia County west of the Appalachians.
 John J. Cabell and other subscribers agreed to jointly market their salt and originally promised to take all legal and proper means to reduce the quality of salt manufactured at their furnaces", since they believed oversupply existed in 1817 at about 500,000 bushels.
 The largest producer of that place and era was Steele, Donnally and Steele, with William Steele, Andrew Donnally, David Ruffner, Isaac and Bradford Noyes, Leonard and Charles Morris, Tobias and Daniel Ruffner, Aaron Stockton, Charles Brown, John Reynolds, Stephen Radcliffe and John, John D., Samuel and Joel Shrewsbury also participating in that original output cartel.
 However, their group never managed to enlist all the producers, and some non-participants even unsuccessfully petitioned the Virginia General Assembly to make capping a brine well a felony (citing a Kentucky statute as model).
 In 1822 and 1824, William Steele and Company repeated production control attempts, including by contract with John J. Cabell and Walter Trimble, with any controversies among the parties to be resolved by Andrew Donnally, William Brigham and Isaac Noyes, or any of them.
 In 1830, Dr. J.J.
 Cabell moved to the salines, where he would die in 1834.
 Meanwhile, in 1831, overproduction concerns continued, with John J. Cabell reporting by November that all manufacturers had agreed to cap production at one million bushels, though the producers failed to agree about individual quotas, and by 1835 production reached nearly 2 million bushels and prices had fallen in Cincinnati and other markets.
 The Kanawha Salt Association ultimately collapsed, and production reached its highest level (exceeding 4 million bushels) in the early 1850s.
 Kanawha salt also won a prize at the 1851 World Far and 1868 Paris Exposition.
 Although the Kanawha salines remained the country's largest producer of that vital commodity for curing meat and other uses until the American Civil War, other salines came into production along the Ohio River, as well as rock salt mines in New York state and Michigan (the Michigan Salt Association attempted a similar output pool arrangement in 1868).